 - Energy-efficient upgrades like high-efficiency HVAC systems or smart thermostats may cost more upfront but lead to long-term savings, reduced carbon footprint, and greater comfort.

-Summer Energy Use Pattern:
+Summer Energy Use:

-Winter Energy Use Pattern:
+Winter Energy Use:

-Summer Energy-Saving Strategies
+Summer Energy-Saving Strategies That Really Work

 Maintenance and Operation: